espimyte/eyecrypt/README.md

 ![](https://github.com/espimyte/eyecrypt/blob/main/eyecrypt-demo.gif?raw=true)

 > [!IMPORTANT]
 > It is reccomended to use smaller, high contrast images if you wish to see more discernable results.
-Photos and/or large images tend to produce more obfuscated results.
+Photos, large images, and/or images with a lot of noise tend to produce more obfuscated results.

 ### CLI